holycrap872/ucls-ml-ai/CourseMaterial/02_intro_to_data_sci/02_class_randomness/lesson_plan_2.md

     - Parsing CSV string
         - Write tests first
         - Why are types useful?
-        - Acculator in an accumulator
+        - Accumulator in an accumulator
 - Classwork:
     - Bar chart of total number of each number
     - Scatter plot of consecutive pairs of numbers